Supporting Families Through Transitions in Learning Disability Services: Planning, Stability and Risk Management

 Operational example 3: preventing transition-related placement breakdown

-Context: A funding change reduced support hours, raising family concern about safety.
+Context: A funding change reduced support hours, raising family concerns about safety and sustainability.

-Support approach: The provider conducted a risk-led review and negotiated mitigations.
+Support approach: The provider conducted a risk-led review and negotiated mitigations with commissioners and stakeholders.

-How effectiveness was evidenced: No increase in incidents, maintained outcomes and commissioner assurance records.
+How effectiveness was evidenced: No increase in incidents, maintained outcomes and documented commissioner assurance demonstrating safe and effective adaptation.

 Commissioner expectation